kolenaIO/kolena/docs/metrics/representation-score.md

 validation/test data.

 !!! note
+    To utilize this score, provide the appropriate metadata that indicate if a datapoint is in the training set or not.
+    For example, you can use a `split` property to pass `train` or `test` values and use for this score.

+!!! note
     To further assist users with data curation tasks, Kolena automatically calculated a number of metrics based on the embedding space details.
 Enable automatic embedding extractions or [upload your own embeddings](../dataset/advanced-usage/upload-embeddings.md) to